oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api_frontend/product.md

 #### get_subresource

-Retrieve records of products that are variants for a specific configurable product
+Retrieve records of products that are variants for a specific configurable product.

 #### get_relationship

-Retrieve the IDs of products that are variants for a specific configurable product
+Retrieve the IDs of products that are variants for a specific configurable product.

 ### images